-GET TO KNOW THE SCENERIES OF GAME OF THRONES IN NORTHERN IRELAND
+GET TO KNOW THE SETS OF GAME OF THRONES IN NORTHERN IRELAND

-Game of Thrones is a TV series that has become the world’s greatest achievement in recent years, reaching more than 13 million fans and spectators around the world.
-The fictitious story reached the great audience not only because of the incredible storyline but also because of the beautiful locations recorded all over the world.
-Get to know the sceneries of Game of Thrones in Northern Ireland!
+Game of Thrones is a TV series that has become one of the world’s most popular series ever, reaching more than 13 million fans and spectators around the world.
+The fictitious story reached the great audience not only because of its incredible storyline but also because of the beautiful locations recorded all over the world.
+Get to know the sets of Game of Thrones in Northern Ireland!

 In Northern Ireland are Westeros and Winterfell.
 Follow the script with all the locations:

-Tollymore Forest Park: used as the scenery of Winterfell, the northern forests.
+Tollymore Forest Park: used as the scenery for Winterfell, the northern forests.
 In GoT, it’s home to the Stark family and their giant wolves.

-Ward Castle: the 18th-century castle is located at the base of the mountain Morne and fortress of the Stark.
+Ward Castle: the 18th-century castle is located at the base of the mountain Morne and it’s a fortress of the Starks.
 In real life, there are 332 hectares with gardens, a fortified tower, working mill, as well as shops and restaurants.